tiberlab/tibercad_tutorials/readme.txt

 Example 26: Bulk band structures of GaAs and GaN, using ETB

 Example 27: InGaN QW along semi-polar and non-polar directions

+Example 28: InAs|GaSb Type-II superlattice with EFA and ETB